guidoc89/airflow-azure/README.md

 ## Workflow

 1. See if the data exists in the Data Lake Gen2 storage
-1. If it doesnt, import it
+    1. If it doesnt, import it into the Bronze layer
-1. If it does, can move on to the processing part
+    1. If it does, skip and move on to the processing part
+1. Simple Bronze -> Silver layer processing:
+    - column names
+    - parse date formats
+    - try to complete some missing values using another table values (first, last names)
+    - standardize naming conventions (could happen that a full name like "First-Second Last" appears as "First Second Last", without the "-" for example)
+    - add some helper cols
+1. Simple Silver -> Gold layer processing:
+    - metrics calculations

+1. TODO: add Azure Synapse + Power BI